-To the west in Park Royal, the area generally known as Twyford was farmland until the Royal Agricultural Show took place between 1903 to 1905 (which provides the area's name).
+To the west in Park Royal, the area generally known as Twyford was farmland until the Royal Agricultural Show took place from 1903 to 1905 (which provides the area's name).
 Following 1905, the industrial character began to emerge with the area used as a munitions factory during the First World War alongside manufacturing and food production.
-By 1932 there were 73 factories employing 13,500 workers which grew to over 45,000 in the 1960s following relatively light bomb damage in the Second World War and the post-war boom period.
+By 1932 there were 73 factories employing 13,500 workers which grew to over 45,000 in the 1960s following relatively light bomb damage in the Second World War and the postwar boom period.
 Through the latter part of the twentieth century, industrial restructuring saw the relocation of large multinational firms, such as Heinz, away from Park Royal.

-Adjacent to the study area are the St. Mary's, Kensal Green Cemetery (Grade I registered Park and Garden of special historic interest which contains the Grade I listed Anglican Chapel, twelve Grade II listed buildings or monuments and 147 Grade II listed buildings or monuments.).
 Other notable listed buildings whose setting could be affected by development in the Opportunity Area include the Grade II listed gatehouse and chapel at Wormwood Scrubs Prison, the Church of All Souls Harlesden (also Grade II), and thirteen Grade II listed buildings within 250m of the boundary.
 Further afield are Statutory Listed buildings, the closest being Kenmont Primary School and Park Royal Underground Station.